Fence Installation Salem OR | Cedar, Vinyl & Chain Link | Q&R Construction

 All debris and scrap is removed from the property.
 Quaid walks the fence line with you to confirm everything meets your expectations before we leave.

-4.8 stars across 25 Google reviews — here's what Salem homeowners say about Q&R.
+4.8 stars across 25 Google reviews — here's what fence clients say about Q&R.

 ★★★★★